 You are only allowed to emit a limited amount of ammonia.
 Each livestock housing system has its own standard for ammonia and fine particles emissions.
 These standards are described in the Regulation on ammonia and livestock farming (Regeling ammoniak en veehouderij, Rav).
 You can find a Dutch-language description on InfoMil knowlede centre’s website.

 The Low-emission livestock housing Decree (Besluit emissiearme huisvesting, in Dutch) determines the level of emissions permitted per animal species.
 Livestock housing for dairy cattle, calves, pigs, chickens, turkeys and ducks may not exceed these maximum emission standards.

-In addition, there can be standards for the total ammonia emissions per company.
+In addition, there are also standards for the total ammonia emissions permitted per farm.
 These are specified in your All-in-one Permit for Physical Aspects or in the general rules of the Activities Decree (Activiteitenbesluit).
-If you have a permit under the Nature Conservancy Act (vergunning natuurbeschermingswet), these standards could be mentioned in this permit as well.
+If you have a permit under the Nature Conservation Act (vergunning Natuurbeschermingswet), these standards may be specified in this permit as well.

-Your livestock farm must meet with the rules regarding odour emissions.
-Which rules apply to you depends on the following:
+Your livestock farm must also meet the rules on odour emissions.
+Which rules apply depends on the following:

 - the location of your business

 - the types and amounts of livestock you own

 - the type of livestock housing